Do Something

 MYTH: I can’t vote because I’ve been to prison or been convicted of a crime.

-TRUTH: Two categories of justice-impacted people cannot vote.
+TRUTH: Two categories of people who have criminal records cannot vote.

 1. You cannot vote if you are currently incarcerated for a felony conviction.